A Midsummer Night's Dream (1909 film): Plot

 The Duke of Athens decrees that Hermia (Rose Tapley) shall forsake Lysander (Maurice Costello) in favour of her father's choice, Demetrius (Walter Ackerman).
 The lovers elope into the woods, quickly followed by Demetrius and his love, Helena (Julia Swayne Gordon).

-The town tradesmen, meanwhile, rehearse a play in honour of the duke's betrothal to Hippolyta.
-Back in the forest, Titania, Queen of Fairies (Florence Turner), quarrels with Penelope, who avenges herself by sending Puck (Gladys Hulette) away with a magic herb, which, dabbed on the eyes of a sleeping person, shall make the "victim" fall in love with the first person to appear after awakening.
-Soon, Lysander and Demetrius are smitten with the wrong girls and Titania has fallen in love with Bottom, the egotistical leader of the tradesmen, whom Puck has turned into an ass (donkey).
-When Penelope discovers all this mischief, she lifts the spell and the wedding of the duke and Hippolyta can proceed.
+Meanwhile, the town tradesmen rehearse a play in honour of the duke's betrothal to Hippolyta.
+Back in the forest, Titania, Queen of Fairies (Florence Turner), quarrels with Penelope (Clara Kimball Young), who avenges herself by sending Puck (Gladys Hulette) away with a magic herb.
+When dabbed on the eyes of a sleeping person, the herb shall make the "victim" fall in love with the first person to appear after awakening.

+Soon, Lysander and Demetrius are smitten with the wrong women, and Titania has fallen in love with Bottom, the egotistical leader of the tradesmen, whom Puck has turned into an ass (donkey).
+When Penelope discovers all this mischief, she lifts the spell, and the wedding of the duke and Hippolyta can proceed.